pe-cc/practice/README.md

-# clean
+# clean coder practice
-This is a place for refactoring exercises
+This is a place for refactoring exercises for the practice day